Streaming Sliced Optimal Transport: Experiments

 \subsection{Streaming Point-cloud Classification}

 We follow the setup in~\cite{li2024hilbert}.
 In particular, we select (stratified sampling from 10 categories) 500 point clouds as the training set and 300 point clouds as the testing set from the ModelNet10 dataset~\cite{wu20153d}.
-For point cloud, we sample 500 points.
+For each point cloud, we sample 500 points.
 After that, we use the K-NN algorithm with $K=5$ neighbors to evaluate the classification accuracy on the testing set.
 We vary the sketch size $k \in \{5,10,20,50\}$ and the number of projections $L\in \{5,10,50,100\}$.

 We show the result for Stream-SW, SW with the random sampling of $3k+2\log(n/(2k/3))$ samples, and Full SW (keeping all samples) in Table~\ref{tab:KNN}.
 From the table, we see that Stream-SW can lead to considerably higher classification accuracy than SW for any choices of $L$ and $k$, especially when having small $k$ e.g., 5, 10.
 Stream-SW can lead to comparable accuracies when having large enough $k$ e.g., 20.
 When the number of projections is large enough e.g., $L=100$, Stream-SW can lead to comparable accuracy to Full SW with $k=10$.